byishimo1234-glitch/alu-higher_level_programming/python-hello_world/README.md

-File that Write a Shell script that runs a Python script.
+File that Write a Shell script that runs Python code.